kleinfreund/kleinfreund.de/src/pages/resume.md

 - **Senior software engineer (frontend)**<br>
   Aug 2022 – Present<span data-start-date="2022-08-02"></span>

 At Kong, I’m responsible for the general maintenance and development of the UI application that is part of the Kuma and Kong Mesh products (on-premise software).
 As part of this, I managed the migration from Vue.js version 2 to 3.
 I’ve also set-up several pieces of continuous integration-based automation that range from application testing to preparing the UI application for release.

-Now I’m involved in developing Mesh in Konnect as part of Kong’s Konnect product (SaaS software).
+Currently I’m involved in developing Mesh in Konnect as part of Kong’s Konnect product (SaaS software).
 In short, I’m involved in all front-end development activities surrounding Kong’s service mesh offering.

 Technologies: HTML, CSS, JavaScript (Vue.js)